Skip to content

 1. Erection issues

-You probably think erection issues only happen to older men, but Kieran says younger men can also have problems in that department.
+You probably think erection issues only happen to older men, but Kieran says younger men can also experience erectile dysfunction.

-“As men get older, it is very common, but it’s also quite common for younger, very fit and healthy men to now and then have a bit of trouble getting an erection,” he says.
+“But it’s also quite common for younger, very fit and healthy men to now and then have a bit of trouble getting an erection,” he says.
 “That’s something I think a lot of men are actually quite surprised about.
-It can be related to stress, anxiety, sleep, alcohol or drug use.”
+It can be related to psychological issues like stress, anxiety, sleep, alcohol or drug use.”

 2. Bowel changes